This article provides information on how to use the Cisco 8811 IP phone. This includes the features and capability of the phone.

 If you have two calls, select the caller and then select the "End Call" button.

 To place a call:

-1. Use your dial pad to dial out the number (make sure to use the dial out digit first).
+1. Use your dial pad to dial the number (make sure to use the dial-out prefix first).
 You can also use your navigation key to scroll through the list of contact; select the contact and then select the "Call" button.

 To place a new call while on a call, select the "New Call" button.
 Your 1st call will automatically be placed on hold.
-For an outside number press and hold the * key to get the plus sign, then you can dial your local or long distance number.
+For an outside number press and hold the * key to get the plus sign, then you can dial a local or long-distance number.
 You can also use the "ABC" for text dialing.

 Hold and Transfer Calls:

 To place a call on hold, you can either select the "Hold" soft key or the "Hold" key on the phone

 To resume the call, press the "resume" soft key or the "resume" button on the phone: